-After taking LTF, Candice said she learned how to strategize and preplan.
+After taking Laying The Foundation, Candice said she learned how to strategize and preplan.

-Now she has legitimate strategies that will bring revenue to her business and a structure where she sets time aside every day to move her business.
+Now she has legitimate strategies that will bring revenue to her business and a structure where she sets time aside every day to work on her business.

-She learned time blocking from Dawn (one of the coaches) which has been a big help because her job was very demanding.
+She learned time blocking from her coach, Dawn, which has been a big help because her job is very demanding.